GLIN: A (G)eneric (L)earned (In)dexing Mechanism for Complex Geometries: Overview

 \section{Overview}

 The index structure of {\indextitle} is depicted in Figure~\ref{fig:overview}.

-\textbf{Z-address interval.} Existing learned indexing mechanisms are theoretically based on the presence of a CDF between keys and record positions.
-Geometries, on the other hand, can feature multidimensional shapes, such as polygons and lines, which cannot be arranged in a sequential order.
-Therefore we cannot see such CDF on geometry keys.
-To establish this CDF and enable the model training process, {\indextitle} assigns each geometry a Z-address interval, an one-dimensional sortable interval (serve as keys), by using a well-known space-filling curve called Z-order curve.
+\textbf{Z-address interval.} To establish this CDF and enable the model training process, {\indextitle} assigns each geometry a Z-address interval, an one-dimensional sortable interval (serve as keys), by using a well-known space-filling curve called Z-order curve.
 In this paper, we also study that how $Contains$ and $Intersects$ relationships are reflected on Z-address intervals and prove that {\indextitle} can guarantee the query accuracy in both cases.

-\textbf{Index structure.} Once the CDF is made available between Z-address intervals and record positions, {\indextitle} can harness the model training approach of existing learned indexes such as RMI~\cite{KBC+18}, ALEX~\cite{DMY+20}, and RadixSpline~\cite{KMR+20}.
-In this paper, it extends ALEX to build a hierarchical model to learn the CDF.
+\textbf{Index structure.} Once the CDF is made available between Z-address intervals and record positions, {\indextitle} can harness an existing order-preserving learned indexes, called the base index, such as ALEX~\cite{DMY+20} and RadixSpline~\cite{KMR+20} to model the CDF.
 Since Z-address intervals cannot 100\% preserve the original shape information and spatial proximity, the index probing will return some false positive results.
 In response, {\indextitle} introduces a refinement phase to prune out all false positives.
 In addition, it creates a MBR on each leaf node of the hierarchical model to accelerate the refinement phase.

 \textbf{Query augmentation.} The basic indexing mechanism in {\indextitle} is designed to handle $Contains$ relationship and may produce true negatives for $Intersects$ relationship.
-To remedy that, {\indextitle} employs a simple piecewise function as an add-on component to augment the query window.
+To remedy that, {\indextitle} employs a piecewise function with outlier handling to augment the query window.
 More precisely, {\indextitle} will enlarge the Z-address interval of the query window to make sure that it covers all correct results at the cost of additional pruning time.